CommonWealthRobotics/bowler-kernel/design.md

 - There is a file runner interface which specifies:
   - A method to run a script in a repo that accepts a list of objects and returns an object.
+    - The kernel must internally have a method to run a script with a list of devs to implement the gRPC API call to run scripts.
   - A method to load a robot from a robot config file specified as a file specifier and a connection method.
     - A connection method can be a device connection method (e.g. UDP or HID) or a simulator.
 - A script is given a string containing a JSON object.
 The schema of this object is: